 MiFID II introduces new transparency requirements for ETFs, certificates, bonds, structured finance products, derivatives and emission allowances.
 When providing binding quotations for, or transacting in financial instruments, checks will be required to determine whether the instrument is subject to reporting requirements, and, if so, with what immediacy.

 We can assist with new security-level Reference Data fields that assess the liquid status of individual securities and their respective waivers for quotes and deferrals for trades.
 This includes thresholds applicable to firms as well as Systematic Internalisers (LIS - large in scale and SSTI - size specific to instrument).

 MiFID II increases the breadth of securities applicable for transaction reporting, expands the number of data fields to report and demands the accuracy of reports.

 At ICE Data Services, our MiFID II-specific data solutions for transaction reporting generate eligibility flags and a range of data standards, which include the CFI code (ISO 10962), LEIs and information on underlying instruments.

-We aim to provide a complete and reliable MiFID II eligibility flag for transaction reporting, designed to allow you to accurately submit transaction reports and minimize the risk of fines.
+We aim to provide a complete and reliable MiFID II eligibility flag for transaction reporting, designed to allow you to submit transaction reports.
 This flag is driven by our extensive and continually maintained reference data.

 We dynamically assess the various conditions that underpin MiFID II transaction reporting eligibility, including:

-At ICE Data Services, our granular product complexity flag takes into account the latest feedback from industry consultations and regulatory guidance.
-The product complexity assessment is presented alongside an explanation of the rationale that was used.
-This feature is complemented by a new version of the CFI code that takes much greater account of the presence of leverage in instruments than the previous version.
+Our independent product complexity flag takes into account the latest feedback from industry consultations and regulatory guidance.
+The product complexity assessment determines financial instruments where no appropriateness analysis of the end investor is required and is presented alongside an explanation of the rationale that was used to derive the setting.

 MiFID II introduces mandatory symbology and instrument taxonomy, including: